RTIInternational/SMART/envs/prod/README.md

 ### Restore from Backup

-If want to restore the database, you must first empty the existing database and then restore from
+If want to restore the database, run the following:

 ```

-cat /home/applications/SMART/envs/prod/backups/postgres_backup.sql| docker exec -i prod_postgres_1 psql -U myuser
+./rebuild.sh
 ```

 ## Development